Meet the Foundation Board

 Laura holds a graduate degree from Johns Hopkins School of Public Health and is actively pursuing an MBA at Johns Hopkins, Carey Business School.
 Her commitment to lifelong learning and professional development is a testament to her dedication to elevating the mission of the Cary Library Foundation.
 Laura is committed to ensuring that the Cary Library remains a vital resource for the Lexington community.

-Mary Ellen Ringo, Executive Director
+Mary Ann Sorel, Executive Director